Major Courses - 36 hours

 ETH:PHI 397Ethical Conduct of Business (3) E/CE

-Students who successfully complete the mathematics/business administration major will be able to:
+Students who successfully complete the mathematics/financial economics major will be able to:

 - independently read and understand mathematics.

 - understand the processes in mathematics, methods of formal proof, problem solving techniques and strategies, and applications of computers in mathematics.

 - understand the branches of mathematics and how they are related.